 Which green lifestyle changes have the highest environmental impact?
-In my opinion, they’re the ones that help shift personal habits, but are easy to accomplish.
-Try one or more of personal these changes that can have a positive impact for you and the environment.
+In my opinion, they’re the ones that help shift personal habits but are easy to accomplish.
+Try one or more of these changes to make a positive impact for you and the environment.

 Rethink: Ditch Single-Use Disposables

 Which single-use disposables?
 Any and all!
 The key is to change daily habits to reduce your dependence on items that are used once, but pollute our environment (virtually) forever.

 Why does it matter?
 Well, most single-use convenience items are made from plastic, a material that plays a large role in climate change.
 A recent report shows that in 2019, “the production and incineration of plastic will produce more than 850 million metric tons of greenhouse gases—equal to the emissions from 189 large coal-fired power plants—and that the plastics industry’s carbon footprint was on track to grow rapidly in the coming decades.”

 Any time we use a disposable item (a plastic straw, bag, cup, bottle) instead of reusing a durable alternative, we add to the ever-increasing buildup of waste and pollution.
 For a green lifestyle, rethink your consumption habits in favor of reusing, reducing, and recycling items.

 So, consider swapping out any convenience item that can easily be replaced with durable, reusable alternatives.
 Need ideas for how to switch from using single-use to reusable items?
 I’ve got a lot of them!
 Check out my post on 4 Simple Steps to Dispose of Disposables.

 I’m a recent convert to composting.
 In all honesty, the entire process of separating and mixing food scraps was intimidating and seemed like a chore.